 Since its formation in 2001, Fall Out Boy has been one of the most prominent bands in the pop punk scene.
 The band has two albums that are rated platinum or higher and three singles in the top ten.
-Following a four year hiatus, the band has returned with a new album, Save Rock and Roll, and a tour to accompany it.
-Don't miss out on seeing the big return; get your Fall Out Boy tickets while they're still available.
+Following a four year hiatus, the band returned last year with a new album, Save Rock and Roll, and a tour to accompany it.
+Now Fall Out Boy is going on tour with Paramore as part of the "Monumentour."
+Get your Fall Out Boy tickets while they're still available.

 The millennium saw many newcomers to the music scene, and one of the huge success stories is Fall Out Boy.
 The band was named by a fan at one of their very first concerts; Fall Out Boy is the name of a character from the popular FOX cartoon, The Simpsons.
 In fact, Fall Out Boy recorded their own version of The Simpsons theme song, which is featured on the show's official website and was played after a January 2009 episode.
 Being internationally famous and being featured on a cartoon that has been popular for 20 years is proof of the long way that FOB has come.
 The band is from Wilmette, Illinois, which is just outside of Chicago.
 When the band was forming, Joe Trohman and Pete Wentz were already close friends.
 The two met then-high school student Patrick Stump, and he auditioned for the role of drummer.
 It soon became clear that Stump's true gift was his voice, and he became lead singer.
 In 2003, FOB released their debut album called Fall Out Boy's Evening Out With Your Girlfriend, a mini-LP with only nine tracks.
 The band's first album was released by Uprising Records, but FOB signed with Fueled By Ramen later in 2003 and released their first full-length album that same year called Take This to Your Grave.
 The band released an acoustic recording in 2004 called My Heart Will Always Be the B-Side to My Tongue, and it resulted in Fall Out Boy's first break onto the Billboard charts.